Loading…

 Blue Iris greatest strength is its pricing.
 A one time license fee of approximately 70 dollars makes it one of the most affordable VMS solutions available.
 For home users and very small businesses, this value proposition is unbeatable.
 However, organizations should consider the hidden costs of running Blue Iris at scale: dedicated Windows hardware, electricity for always on machines, time spent on manual configuration and troubleshooting, the absence of professional support, and the opportunity cost of limited analytics capabilities.

-Visylix per stream pricing reflects its enterprise positioning, including all 10 AI models, professional support, and platform capabilities in a transparent per stream fee.
+Visylix per stream pricing reflects its enterprise positioning with five transparent tiers starting at $49 per month.
+AI capabilities are available from the Scale tier, and Enterprise includes all 13 AI models plus custom training.
 While the per camera cost is higher than Blue Iris one time license, the total value delivered, including native AI analytics, enterprise management, multi site support, and professional reliability, represents a fundamentally different category of product.

 The right time to transition from Blue Iris to Visylix is when your organization outgrows single machine limitations, when you need analytics beyond basic motion detection and community AI integrations, when multi site centralized management becomes a requirement, when compliance and audit logging are mandated, or when the operational risk of running a critical security system on prosumer software exceeds your comfort level.
 For organizations at this inflection point, Visylix provides a clear upgrade path from prosumer to enterprise grade video intelligence.